kelmccallister/My-Portfolio/docs/index.md

 # Welcome!

-I'm Kelsey McCallister, a Technical Writer and certified CMMI Associate based in New York City.
-With six years of experience in technical writing and one year as a Quality Management System lead, I have developed my skills to encompass everything from Docs as Code to writing in adherence to both national and international standards (e.g., FedRAMP, ISO, CMMI).
-My CMMI Associate certification enables my role as an Appraisal Team Member (ATM) on an Executive Quality Review Board (EQRB) for CMMI.
-In this capacity, I would collaborate with my team to evaluate a company's processes against international best practices, identifying their strengths and weaknesses.
+Hello!
+I’m Kelsey, a Technical Writer and certified CMMI Associate based in New York City.
+With over six years of experience, I specialize in creating clear, concise user-facing and internal documentation using a variety of mediums, including Docs as Code, while adhering to national and international standards such as FedRAMP, NIST, and ISO.
+In addition, my CMMI Associate certification is evidence of my expertise in evaluating a business's processes against global best practices, identifying strengths, and pinpointing areas for continual improvement.

+Feel free to contact me by email at kelsey.mccallister1289@gmail.com.
+I'm always open to networking and new opportunities.
+Thank you for visiting, and I look forward to connecting with you!

 Feel free to contact me by email at kelsey.mccallister1289@gmail.com or view my LinkedIn [here](https://www.linkedin.com/in/knmccallister/).
 I'm always open to networking and new opportunities.
 Thank you for visiting, and I look forward to connecting with you!